OutNav Logo

 It is important that our clients feel that they can develop a meaningful relationship with their practitioner and that they feel they are being listened to.
 This is because having a strong rapport is fundamental to facilitating our clients' continued engagement with the service.
 We have recorded some informal evidence which supports our progress towards achieving this, but it is something we aim to formalise as we move forward in our data capturing processes.

-A risk that we have identified is that, given the complex needs of the people we work with, they will not feel able to make a change.
-Fortunately, over the course of the previous year, we have found that a minority of our service users are in this situation.
+A risk we have identified is that, given the complex needs of the people we work with, they will not feel able to make a change.
+Fortunately, over the previous year, we have found that a minority of our service users are in this situation.

-The quotes below provide an illustration of how some people who use the wellbeing service feel about it.
+The quotes below illustrate how some people who use the wellbeing service feel about it.
 This data was gathered from a feedback wall in the centre where clients could anonymously write their feedback, feelings and opinions of the service and the support they received:

 This is for me